 - Ringing in the ears (tinnitus)

-Patients who have suffered a more serious and immediately apparent brain injury could suffer:
+Patients who have suffered a more severe and immediately apparent brain injury could undergo the following:

 - Loss of consciousness

 - Lack of ability to focus on simple tasks